Updated August 2024

 Do keep in mind with cheaper machines, the filters need to be replaced several times a year, so costs add up.
 The filters in IQAir and Austin Air can last up to five years.
 In any brand, it depends on air quality, so the worse your air quality, the more often you will need to replace.
 Also keep in mind that bigger machines will filter the air in your house more efficiently, so do note the specs about sq feet coverage.
 Some of the smaller machines are designed for tiny rooms only.

-Avoid machines with Bluetooth (for EMF reasons), and ionizers/ozone (because it is a pollutant).
+Avoid machines with Bluetooth (for EMF reasons), ionizers/ozone (because it is a pollutant), and WiFi features that can’t be turned off.

 TRAVEL / CAR PURIFIERS